BioXiao/MRF_Platynereis_2014/README.md

  NOTICE OF LICENSE - This source is subject to the Academic Free License (AFL 3.0) that is bundled with this package in the file LICENSE_AFL.txt.

 ## AVAILABLE BINARIES
-To use the program on Windows or an Apple device, you can dowload the binaries directly (see files above)
+To use the program on Windows or an Apple device, you can dowload the binaries directly (see the `binaries` folder above)

 For Linux see the section below about compiling the code